Time is not a Healer, but it Sure Makes Hindsight 20:20: Introduction

 \subsection{The New Impossibility Proof}

-Having realized that all four models above are equivalent, we show the impossibility of deterministic consensus in the synchronous model of Santoro and Widmayer.
+Having shown that all four models above are equivalent, we show the impossibility of deterministic consensus in the model in which it is the easiest: the synchronous model of Santoro and Widmayer.

-Inspired by Volzer~\cite{volzer_constructive_2004}, we restrict our attention to fault-free runs and runs in which one process remains silent.
-This allows us to inductively construct an infinite execution in which, every round $r$, making a decision depends on one process $p_r$: if $p_r$ remains silent, then the decision is $b_r$, but if no messages are dropped, then the decision is $\overline{b_r}\neq b_r$.
-Both the initial and inductive steps of the construction follow from a straightforward application of the 1-dimensional case of Sperner's lemma.
+Inspired by Völzer~\cite{volzer_constructive_2004}, we restrict our attention to fault-free runs and runs in which one process remains silent.
+This allows us to inductively construct an infinite execution in which, every round $r$, making a decision depends on one process $p_r$: if $p_r$ fails to send any message, then the decision is $b_r$, but if all messages are successfully sent, then the decision is $\overline{b_r}\neq b_r$.
+Both the initial and inductive steps of the construction follow from a straightforward application of the one-dimensional case of Sperner's lemma.

-The proof is also constructive in the sense of Constable~\cite{constable_effectively_2011}: it suggests a sequential procedure that, given a straw-man consensus algorithm, computes an infinite non-deciding execution.
+The proof is also constructive in the sense of Constable~\cite{constable_effectively_2011}: it suggests a sequential procedure that, given a straw-man consensus algorithm, computes an infinite nondeciding execution.